-1 Introduction
+1. Introduction

-The main goals of this salary survey were to replicate the survey taken in 2016 and to report on the development of the income for actuaries in the Swiss market.
+The main goals of this salary survey were to replicate the survey taken in 2016 (based on 2015) and to report on the development of the income for actuaries in the Swiss market.
 Additionally, the focus was on how the market income develops for younger actuaries, as well as on questions like a potential income gender gap.